Barcode App - Stock Takes

-So I’ll cover this in a little bit more in detail, individually, in separate videos where I’ll go through how to handle a basic cycle count, and how to handle an audit type of write zeros in another video in detail.
-But to kinda give you an overview of the differences, let’s take a look at stock, the home screen here in Finale.
+So I'll cover this in a little bit more in detail, individually, in separate videos where I'll go through how to handle a basic cycle count, and how to handle an audit type of write zeros in another video in detail.
+But to kinda give you an overview of the differences, let's take a look at the stock, the home screen here in Finale.
 And this will kinda give you a better understanding of conducting stock takes with a scanner.

 When we say, "Cycle count," it's basically where you would go into a location.
 And you're, basically, only auditing what you scan.
 So in other words, if you take a look here on the screen, we have these black PVC cards, okay?
 And there is physically on hand four of them, but notice that they're in two different locations.
 So they're in A5 and in A9.
 So there's two in A5, two in A9.
 So when we say, "A cycle count," stock takes are relative to the sub-location, or the stock location when you're doing your counting.

-So if I go into the warehouse and I find this location, A05, and I scan the barcode for this black PVC cart, it’s only auditing at this A5 location only.
-It’s not also auditing A9.
-So everything is relative to the stock location, or the sub-location where it’s being stored.
-So when we go do the cycle count, we would be scanning A05 as a sub-location.
+So if I go into the warehouse and I find this location, A05, and I scan the barcode for this black PVC cart, it's only auditing at this A5 location only.
+It's not also auditing A9.
+So everything is relative to the stock location, or the sub-location where it's being stored.
+So when we go to the cycle count, we would be scanning A05 as a sub-location.
 Then, we would be scanning the black PVC carts that we find in that location.

 So we should only find two.
 Now, if we conclude our stock take, and we only counted the two items at A05, then that would be the end of the stock take.
 Now, if there happened to be something else in that location, a cycle count mode would not reset that value of something else in that location.
 So, for instance, if there happened to be red cards in the very same location, A05, okay, if there happened to be red ones, but if you also notice, there are all...but that's kind of a bad example.
 So let's look at white.
 There happens to be white.
 So when you look right here in the stock here, we're looking at two white cards are actually located in A5.
 So if we were to look at A5, A5 has both two black cards and two white cards in it.